 Our methodology has been validated in a pre-study in collaboration with the University of Zurich.
-Further studies are planned in 2022.
+A full study with publication in 2024 is currently ongoing.

 You can consider us a dynamic social media panel that always connects you with your desired audience.
 However, we only connect with social media users, thus there are a variety of biases or limitations to be considered:

 - All answers will – obviously – only come from people on social media channels.
-If your required age range is below 13 or way above 65, or you want to reach absolute non-tech people, social media is probably not the right channel to use.
+If your required age range is below 13 (or below 18 in EU/CH due to Meta's new regulations as per November 2023) or way above 65, or you want to reach absolute non-tech people, social media is probably not the right channel to use.
 Social media surveys do not cover the entire population due to the nature of the channel, but do provide a good sample.

 - A small fraction of responses (<1%) come in the form of comments as part of social media posts.
 It is the nature of posts that all past comments are visible if someone within the same micro-group wishes to see them, hence a potential bias might occur within this method.
 However, our Representative sample plan separates these posts into hundreds of posts specifically targeted at small micro-groups (e.g. same gender in same age group in same language and region), so it is less likely to happen.

 - The same method also can lead to a minority of responses coming from respondents outside the targeted group.
 This happens when someone engages (share, like, comment) with this post.